You are here: Urology Textbook > Penis > Priapism

 The name priapism is derived from Priapus, the Greek god of fertility.

 The incidence of priapism is about 1–3/100 000.
 Intracavernosal pharmacotherapy and sickle cell disease are strong risk factors.
 Age groups at special risk are children between 5–10 years (sickle cell disease) and men between 20–50 years (medication and drugs), but priapism can be possible at any age.

 Idiopathic Priapism (30%):

 The failure of the physiological detumescence is unclear.

-Priapism Induced by Medications and Drugs (20%):
+Priapism Induced by Medication and Drugs (20%):

 Cocaine, alcohol, painkillers, psychiatric drugs, anesthetics, anticonvulsants or antihypertensives may cause priapism.
 The antagonism of α1-receptors prevents the smooth muscle contraction of the erectile tissue and thus the detumescence.
-Phosphodiesterase inhibitors are a rare cause for priapism.
+Phosphodiesterase inhibitors are only a rare cause for priapism.

 Sickle Cell disease (10–20%):

 A vaso-occlusive crisis is caused by sickling of the red blood cells; the crisis is induced by manipulation or nocturnal hypoventilation and results in a decreased venous outflow and ischemic priapism.
 Ischemia increases the sickling of the red blood cells worsens the impaired venous outflow.
 The lifelong risk in homozygous sickle cell disease of suffering a priapism is 40–90%.